 In the summer of 2016, the Indiana Pacers needed more scoring and pace from the point guard position as Larry Bird was desperately trying to hold on to his superstar.
-The Pacers traded their defensive guard George Hill so they could add Jeff Teague, a pick and roll scorer and playmaker, to compliment Paul George.
-After five years, Hill left his hometown, went to the Utah Jazz, who hadn’t had a quality point since Deron Williams fled for the Nets.
+The Pacers traded Hill so they could add Jeff Teague, a pick and roll scorer and playmaker, to compliment Paul George.
+After five years, Hill and his hometown had a quiet divorce.
+HIll went to the Utah Jazz, who hadn’t had a quality point since Deron Williams fled for the Nets.

 In 2016-17 George Hill, the same George Hill who was traded from San Antonio to the Indiana Pacers for rookie Kawhi Leonard, the same George HIll who had been in two Eastern Conference Finals, the Indianapolis native George Hill who once called out the Indiana fans to stop rooting for the opponent, that George Hill was transformed in Salt Lake.
 He had a career year.